OpenLI-NZ/openli/README.md

 the in-code documentation (e.g. the `doc/` directory) as well.

-If there is content that you would like to contribute to the OpenLI wiki, please feel free to reach out to us at <openli-support@waikato.ac.nz> and we will be more than happy to accept your contribution.
+If there is content that you would like to contribute to the OpenLI wiki, please feel free to reach out to us at <hello@openli.nz> and we will be more than happy to accept your contribution.

 ## Dependencies for building from source